Dimensional International High Profitability ETF (BATS:DIHP) is Aprio Wealth Management LLC’s 3rd Largest Position

-Aprio Wealth Management LLC lifted its stake in Dimensional International High Profitability ETF (BATS:DIHP – Get Rating) by 132.8% in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 793,528 shares of the company’s stock after purchasing an additional 452,624 shares during the quarter.
-Dimensional International High Profitability ETF comprises about 6.2% of Aprio Wealth Management LLC’s portfolio, making the stock its 3rd largest holding.
-Aprio Wealth Management LLC’s holdings in Dimensional International High Profitability ETF were worth $17,497,000 as of its most recent filing with the Securities & Exchange Commission.
+Aprio Wealth Management LLC grew its position in shares of Dimensional International High Profitability ETF (BATS:DIHP – Get Rating) by 132.8% in the 4th quarter, Holdings Channel.com reports.
+The firm owned 793,528 shares of the company’s stock after buying an additional 452,624 shares during the period.
+Dimensional International High Profitability ETF comprises approximately 6.2% of Aprio Wealth Management LLC’s portfolio, making the stock its 3rd biggest holding.
+Aprio Wealth Management LLC’s holdings in Dimensional International High Profitability ETF were worth $17,497,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 The Dimensional International High Profitability ETF (DIHP) is an exchange-traded fund that mostly invests in large cap equity.
 The fund invests in a broad and diverse group of non-US large-cap stocks from developed markets, actively selected based on perceived higher profitability relative to other large-cap companies in the same countries or region.